CheckMate-743 at Five Years: 14% Still Alive

 The most compelling finding continues to be in non-epithelioid mesothelioma (sarcomatoid and biphasic subtypes), where chemotherapy has historically offered limited benefit.

 For people with non-epithelioid disease, the immunotherapy combination reduced the risk of death by 52% compared to chemotherapy.
-At five years, 12% of these patients were alive, versus just 1% on chemotherapy.
+At five years, 12% of these people were alive, versus just 1% on chemotherapy.

 Non-epithelioid mesothelioma accounts for roughly 20% to 25% of cases and historically carries a worse prognosis.
 The CheckMate-743 five-year data suggests immunotherapy has fundamentally changed outcomes for this subgroup.